All Products

 image

-• Static DAG: The categories of sub-tasks are fixed.
-For example, in data collection scenarios, you need to collect data from Database 1 and Database 2 and aggregate the results.
+• Static DAG: The number and type of sub-tasks are fixed at authoring time.
+For example, collect data from Database 1 and Database 2, then aggregate the results.

 Kubernetes clusters for distributed Argo workflows

 Argo Workflows is a graduated project of Cloud Native Computing Foundation (CNCF).
-It targets workflow orchestration in the cloud native sector, uses Kubernetes CustomResourceDefinitions (CRDs) to orchestrate scheduled tasks and DAG workflows, and runs them in Kubernetes pods.
+It uses Kubernetes CustomResourceDefinitions (CRDs) to define scheduled tasks and DAG workflows and runs each task in a Kubernetes pod.
 For more information, see Argo Workflows.

 apiVersion: argoproj.io/v1alpha1